 ALSO READDera verdict: Gurgaon admin collects Ram Rahim's property, bank details Gurmeet Ram Rahim Singh: A larger-than-life figure whose 'crusades' made him a cult hero 'Papa's angel' Honeypreet likely to be next head of Dera sect Farm, Dera and now prison: 'Rockstar Baba' convicted of rape Dera chief rape case verdict: HC tells authorities to use force if required

+The duo have been booked for sedition.
+Dhiman was taken into custody yesterday and sent on week-long police remand by a court in Panchkula.
 Five Haryana policemen, who were part of the Dera Sacha Sauda chief's security and were charged with sedition, were dismissed from service, state police chief B S Sandhu said yesterday.